RRG314/rdt256/README.md

 * Performance should be considered **moderate** and acceptable for simulations, experimentation, and statistical testing, but **not optimized for maximum throughput**
 * No performance comparison has been made against cryptographic generators in this environment, so no claims are made in that direction

+**Performance Update (Revised Streaming Results)** Background
+Earlier versions of RDT-PRNG_STREAM reported substantially lower streaming throughput (≈ 15 MiB/s).
+Those measurements were obtained using an unbuffered reference implementation, where each 64-bit output was written individually to stdout.

+Subsequent profiling identified output I/O overhead—rather than the core nonlinear mixing function—as the dominant performance bottleneck in that configuration.

+Implementation Changes

+The streaming implementation was revised to improve throughput while preserving identical generator logic and output behavior.
+Key changes include:

+introduction of buffered output for stdout

+aggressive inlining of core mixing operations

+reduced function call overhead

+improved instruction-level parallelism

+compilation with -O3 -march=native

+No changes were made to:

+the RDT-CORE mixing primitive

+the PRNG state transition logic

+the statistical properties of the generator

+The update is purely an implementation-level optimization.

+Revised Benchmark Methodology

+Updated benchmarks were conducted using the same stream-based testing model, with improved buffering:

+platform: x86-64 Linux (Google Colab VM)

+compiler: GCC

+flags: -O3 -march=native -std=c11

+output size: 256 MiB

+timing method: shell builtin time

+identical I/O paths for all generators

+Updated Comparative Streaming Results
+Generator	State size	Time (256 MiB)	Throughput SplitMix64	64-bit	1.708 s	~150 MiB/s
+xoshiro256**	256-bit	1.641 s	~156 MiB/s
+PCG64 (XSL RR)	128-bit	1.804 s	~142 MiB/s
+RDT-PRNG_STREAM	256-bit	1.102 s	~232 MiB/s
+Interpretation

+The revised results demonstrate that, when I/O overhead is amortized appropriately, RDT-PRNG_STREAM achieves substantially higher sustained streaming throughput than previously reported.

+This does not imply that the underlying algorithm is intrinsically faster per step than minimal ARX generators.
+Rather, it reflects:

+effective overlap of computation and I/O

+deeper arithmetic pipelines within the nonlinear mixing core

+implementation-level efficiency under pipe-based workloads

+The original lower throughput measurements remain valid for the unbuffered reference implementation and are retained for historical accuracy.

+Scope and Limitations

+Results are empirical and environment-dependent

+No claims are made regarding cryptographic security

+No claims are made regarding per-output latency or cycle-optimality

-Acknowledgement (SmokeRand):
+Results apply specifically to sustained streaming workloads Acknowledgement (SmokeRand):
 External statistical testing of RDT-PRNG_STREAM was performed using the **SmokeRand** test suite by GitHub user **`alvoskov`**.
 The RDT author is solely responsible for interpreting these results; this use and mention do **not** imply endorsement or validation of RDT by the SmokeRand author.